 Some people crave bacon or steak or even fried foods.
 I crave sugar, and the apple has not fallen far from the tree.
 My son, in particular, has a sweet tooth, and despite my push for fruit over popsicles and milk over juice, it has been a struggle to reduce sugar intake in our household.
 I am a label reader, and I avoid processed foods with added sugars when possible.
 But our family could stand to do better and we are not alone.
-According to the National Health and Nutrition Examination Survey, children in the US are consuming, on average, 250 calories per day from added sugars.
+According to the National Health and Nutrition Examination Survey, children in the US are consuming, on average, 350 calories per day from added sugars.
 This is 3 1/2 times the amount recommended by the American Heart Association.
-According to Pediatric Clinical Dietitian Jessica Brown at CHOC Children’s Hospital, most families are consuming too much sugar.
+According Jessica Brown, a clinical dietitian at CHOC Children’s, most families are consuming too much sugar.
 But fortunately, with some easy tips families can reduce sugar intake and curb cravings over time.

 Common Sources of Sugar

 As expected, the most common (and obvious) sources of sugar include soda, fruit drinks, sports drinks, energy drinks, flavored yogurt, breakfast cereal, candy, and cookies.
 According to Brown, less obvious sources of sugar can include salad dressings, BBQ sauces, ketchup and other condiments, dried and canned fruit, pasta sauce, granola bars, and instant oatmeal.
 According to the CDC, over 60% of children will drink a sugar-sweetened beverage on any given day and this is the source of added sugar in a majority of children.

 The Daily Recommendation for Sugar Intake in Children